JESTR: Joint Embedding Space Technique for Ranking Candidate Molecules for the Annotation of Untargeted Metabolomics Data: Conclusion

 \section{Conclusion}

 JESTR offers a novel implicit annotation paradigm that avoids the explicit generation of spectra, fingerprints, or molecular structures.
-As molecules and spectra are views of the same object, embedding these views in a joint embedding space using contrastive learning provides a performance advantage.
-On NPLIB1, JESTR outperforms ESP by 88.9\% and MIST by 41.1\% on ranks@[1-5].
-On NIST2020, JESTR outperforms ESP by 68.5\% and MIST by 25.8\% on average on rank@[1-5].
-On MoNA, JESTR outperforms ESP by 57.5\% and MIST by 4.0\% on average on rank@[1-5].
-Analysis of JESTR's performance on the three datasets reveals that dataset diversity, quality, and spectra-to-molecule ratios impact performance.
-Further, our results showed enhance value in utilizing candidate molecules during training for regularization, improving performance an average of 11.4\% for all three datasets.
+As molecules and spectra are views of the same object, embedding these views in a joint embedding space using contrastive learning provides a performance advantage. \fix{Evaluation across diverse datasets, such as NPLIB1, NIST2020, MoNA, and MassSpecGym, demonstrates clear performance advantages over current explicit annotation techniques, highlighting the robustness of implicit models using the joint embedding approach.
+Moreover, investigation on the contrastive loss used by JESTR reveals that InfoNCE with temperature-scaled cosine similarity is advantageous for contrasting views and learning to distinguish matching pairs from non-matching pairs.} Analysis of JESTR's performance on these datasets reveals that dataset diversity, quality, and spectra-to-molecule ratios impact performance.
+Further, our results showed enhanced value in utilizing candidate molecules during training for regularization, improving performance by an average of \fix{ 5.72\%} for all datasets. \fix{Nonetheless, the minimal improvement in performance with regularization on the MassSpecGym benchmark suggests that the effectiveness of regularization may vary depending on data splits and generalization difficulty between the train and test set}.
 The overall JESTR results are promising and vouch for the potential of implicit annotation approaches.
 We expect to attain further improvements by utilizing additional knowledge in the form of subformulae annotation on spectral peaks and by utilizing enhanced molecular and spectral encoders.